 Learning Gems - Learning Gems are given to children who display positive behaviour and learning skills throughout their day at school.
-At PDI, we use 4 gems: Diamond (for solving problems), Emerald (for attempting new challenges), Sapphire (for coping with distractions) and Amethyst (for working as part of a group).
-At the Junior School we also have Ruby (for being kind) and Topaz (for sharing ideas and valuing yourself and others).
+We use 6 gems across the Partnership - Diamond (for solving problems); Emerald (for attempting new challenges); Sapphire (for coping with distractions); Amethyst (for working as part of a group); Ruby (for being kind/caring for our environment) and Topaz (for sharing ideas and valuing yourself and others).
 Learning Gems go towards house points at the Junior School and the winning house is revealed in assembly on a Friday.
 The house with the most gems at the end of term is also rewarded with a non-uniform day.

 Learners Of The Week - Every week, children from each year group are chosen by their teachers as Learners Of The Week.
 These children are those that have stood out as being particularly hard working and well behaved in class.

 Roll of Honour - Every week, Mrs Bull chooses a pupil or group of pupils from the Learners of the Week who have been exceptional in their learning.
 Each year group and staff have a chance to say who they think has gone the extra mile.
 The chosen pupil or pupils are announced in Friday's celebration assembly and their names go on the Roll of Honour board.